wuoctuns/transportation-database-design/README.md

 ## 📖 Overview

-This project was developed as part of the **Database Systems** course at the University of Economics Ho Chi Minh City (UEH).
+This project was developed as part of the **Database** course at the University of Economics Ho Chi Minh City (UEH).
 The system is designed for a transportation and logistics company, supporting the management of customers, orders, products, employees, deliveries, and payments.

 ---